rob-blackbourn/blog/_posts/2020-07-01-wasi-marshalling.md

 provided by [wasi-libc](https://github.com/WebAssembly/wasi-libc) the memory management functions `malloc` and `free` can be exported from the instance.

-After instantiation they are help in the following class.
+After instantiation they are held in the following class.

 ```javascript
 class MemoryManager {